SEND Information Report

 - Learning Mentors

-Children’s progress is carefully monitored through ongoing observations alongside our school cycle of assessment.
-For every child, progress is measured half termly and is discussed between staff at Pupil Progress meetings where ‘next steps’ will be identified.
-Additional monitoring and support for children with SEND can come through:
+5. Children’s progress is carefully monitored through ongoing observations alongside our school cycle of assessment.
+Additional monitoring and support for SEND children can come through:

 - Termly reviews of short term targets on Individual Education Plans/School Reports

-- Additional termly meetings to discuss progress against specific and agreed targets
+- Additional meetings to discuss progress against specific and agreed targets

-- Annual review meetings for children with Statements or EHC plans
+- Annual review meetings for children with EHC plans

 - Meetings in school with outside agencies working with your child

-- Meetings with the Inclusion Manager at parents/carers request
+- Meetings with the Inclusion Manager or Inclusion Team staff at parents/carers request

 - Discussions with children that may involve decision making in an age appropriate way wherever possible